 Experiment with Bold Typography: If your black logo includes text, using bold fonts will ensure readability on light backgrounds.

-In custom embroidery, this is where black logos often shine. light fabrics, the contrast is high, making the design sharp and clear.
-True Digitizing helps you enhance your black logo your black logo for these kinds of surfaces.
+In logo designing, this is where black logos often shine. light fabrics, the contrast is high, making the design sharp and clear.
+True Digitizing helps you enhance your black logo for these kinds of surfaces.

 Logo placement significantly impacts how visible it is on different colored backgrounds.
-When designing or embroidering your logo, consider the following tips:
+When designing your logo, consider the following tips:

 If your background includes complex patterns or multiple colors, centering the logo can help it draw attention amidst the visual noise.